murraycadzow/wrangling-genomics/_episodes/08-changes.md

 > ~~~
 > {: .language-bash}
 > ~~~
-> 005937f Discuss concerns about Mars' climate for Mummy
+> 005937f notes on how to add
-> 34961b1 Add concerns about effects of Mars' moons on Wolfman
+> 34961b1 notes on how to check status
-> f22b25e Start notes on Mars as a base
+> f22b25e First step for using git
 > ~~~
 > {: .output}
 >